Engineer Your Terminal: Building a Better Development Environment in 2025

 Frederick Mannings

-Today, we're removing that barrier.
-By the end of this guide, you'll have a terminal setup that gets you back to developing and helps you ship code faster, not slower.
+Today, we're building that foundation.
+By the end of this guide, you'll have a terminal environment that supports better engineering practices and helps you write more maintainable code.

 Thumbs up hacker man